jam9304/CV/README.md

 ### Soft Skills

-- Excellent communicator and love working with new people.
+- Excellent communicator and love working and learning from new people with different approaches to tasks.
 - Great team player and have the ability to help keep morale high during stressful projects.
 - A fast an adaptable learner.
 - Keen eye for detail and love to problem solve, nothing feels better!